Cwantic/Documentation/Structure/Elements/Beam/index.md

 To define a **Reference point**, just move the mouse near an existing node -> it comes green.

 The distance is automatically set in the cell.
-Just press **Enter** to create the beam.
+Just click the node or press **Enter** to create the beam.

 * That ends at an **intermediate node** :

 ![Image](../../../Images/Beam19.jpg)

 The distance is automatically set in the cell.
-Just press **Enter** to create the beam.
+Just click the node or press **Enter** to create the beam.

 MetaStructure will automatically cut the beam